m-lab/ndt-cloud/spec/data-format.md

   by the client or by the server;

-- `"measurement"`: an `object` containing the fields specified by [ndt7-protocol.md](ndt7-protocol.md) in the "Measurements message" section, except that the "padding" (if any) MUST be removed from the measurement.
+- `"measurement"`: an `object` containing the fields specified by [ndt7-protocol.md](ndt7-protocol.md) in the "Measurements message" section.

 A valid measurement JSON could be: